Skip to content

 3. Set "Microphone" and "Camera" to "Always Allow".

-6. Go to the app browser settings.
-A permissions dialogs from macOS should appear ("Do you want to allow NAME to access the Microphone?", "Do you want to allow NAME to access the Camera?".
+6. A permission dialogs from macOS should appear for each test ("Do you want to allow NAME to access the Microphone?", "Do you want to allow NAME to access the Camera?".

 7. Answer yes to both dialogs.

-9. The Microphone and camera should now work.
+8. The microphone and camera should now work.